Morituri (1965 film): Plot

-That submarine has two German Naval officers aboard, along with a number of American prisoners and Esther (Janet Margolin), a young German-Jewish woman who has been raped and tortured by her Nazi captors.
+That submarine has two German Naval officers aboard, along with a number of American prisoners and Esther, a young German-Jewish woman who has been raped and tortured by her Nazi captors.
 Complications arise when the submarine meets with the ship to transfer Esther and the prisoners.
 Despite the horrors Esther was subjected to, she is still openly defiant of every German she encounters on board the ship, including Mueller and Crain.
 When Mueller is alone with her, he is able to overcome her expectation that he too is a brutalizer, adding that he will assist her to escape once the ship gets to Europe, a hope that is soon dashed when Kruse also learns that she is Jewish.
 Later Crain persuades her to join in his plot, but she is disgusted by his lack of commitment to the anti-Nazi cause.

 The two German Naval officers, who are familiar with military personnel and operations in the Far East, become suspicious of Crain's SS identity and return to the submarine to check on his credentials by radioing to Berlin, giving Crain less than 24 hours to complete his mission.
 While awaiting the Naval officers' report Captain Mueller hears that his son, a German Navy officer, has been decorated for sinking an Allied hospital ship.
 Disgusted by this, Mueller becomes drunk and reveals in a rage the full extent of his anti-Nazi beliefs, which gives Kruse a reason to declare the captain unfit and take command of the ship.
-Meanwhile, about to be exposed, Crain organises a mutiny.
+Meanwhile, about to be exposed, Crain organizes a mutiny.
 For it to have any chance of success the American prisoners would need to participate, but when Esther appeals to them for help they only agree on condition that they can have sex with her, and she accepts.

 Just before the mutiny occurs, Kruse receives the submarine radio message that Crain's SS identity is false, and arms the loyal part of the crew.
 The mutiny is then easily defeated and the mutineers are assembled at gunpoint.
 Esther is thrown to the deck.
 Unable to bear any more, she throws herself at Kruse who shoots her.
 Mueller maintains he is "no traitor" and refuses to aid him - Crain is able to elude his pursuers long enough to detonate the scuttling charges he had not yet disabled.
 The surviving crew abandon ship, during which the anti-Nazi German sailors make sure the wounded Kruse drowns, as they laugh at him.
 Crain and Mueller are then the only persons left on board.
 Barrels of lard in the ship's hold spill open, expand and act as a stopper, temporarily keeping the ship afloat.
 Crain asks the captain to radio the Allies for rescue, and is surprised when he does so.